 - It’s a good English essay if it’s powered by the author’s thoughtful engagement with already-published texts.

-- It’s not a good English essay if it depends mostly on quotations from people you’ve interviewed.
+- It’s not a good English essay if it depends mostly on quotations from people you’ve talked with.

 - Composed of of long, well-formed paragraphs (with topic sentence, supporting details, and a concluding sentence).